alvfig/calclm/README.md

 # Calculator for Lords Mobile game

 This calculator can help you sum up the accelerators from Lords Mobile game.
-It run on the browser and should work equally well on desktops, laptops, tablets and mobiles.
+It runs on most modern browsers and should work equally well on desktops, laptops, tablets and mobiles.

 ![Horizontal display](horizontal.png)
 <!-- ![Horizontal display image]() -->